Crissium/SilverDict/README.md

 Then access it at [localhost:8081](http://localhost:8081).

-Or, if you do not wish to build the web app yourself or clone the whole repository, you can download from [release](/release) a zip archive, which contains everything you need to run SilverDict.
+Or, if you do not wish to build the web app yourself or clone the whole repository, you can download from [release](https://github.com/Crissium/SilverDict/releases) a zip archive, which contains everything you need to run SilverDict.

-For Windows users: there is a Python script `windows_setup.py` in the top-level directory, which will install all the dependencies (without hunspell) and create the shortcuts for you.
+For Windows users: A zip archive complete with a Python interpreter and all the dependencies is available in [release](https://github.com/Crissium/SilverDict/releases).
+Download the archive, unzip it, and double-click `setup.bat` to generate the shortcuts.
+Then you can move them wherever you wish and click on them to run SilverDict.
+After launching the server, you can access it at [localhost:8081](http://localhost:8081).

 For Termux users: run the bash script `termux_setup.sh` in the top-level directory, which will install all the dependencies, including hunspell.